mach-composer/mach-composer-cli/docs/src/components/index.md

 !!! tip ""
       A good practise usually is to place all Terraform files in a single `terraform/` directory and reference that in your MACH configuration.

+### Required variables

+MACH expects each component to have a certain set of variables defined.

+What variables it needs to have defined is controlled by the [integrations](../syntax.md#components) setting.

+If `integrations` is set to an empty list `[]`, no variables will be needed.

+!!! tip ""
+    An example of a component that takes no variables could be a component that creates custom product types in commercetools.
+This component operates with the same Terraform commercetools provider which is configured for the correct project already, so no additional information will be needed in the Terraform module itself.

 ### Integrations

 By defining a set of `integrations` in the [component definitions](../syntax.md#components), MACH knows what variables need to be passed on to the components.